World AIDS Day: Foundation and CHAI publish paper on licensing ARVs to improve access

 Great strides are being made toward global targets for combating the AIDS epidemic.
 Between 2010 and 2015, the number of people worldwide living with HIV and on antiretroviral therapy more than doubled (from 7.5 million to 17 million).
 Companies that hold patents on key ARVs – or have promising candidates coming through the pipeline –have a key enabling role to play in reaching the remaining people without access to ARVs.
 They are encouraged to systematically apply this model in their ARV licensing strategies.

-The paper has been co-authored by the Access to Medicine Foundation and Clinton Health Access Initiative (CHAI).
+The paper was co-authored by the Access to Medicine Foundation and Clinton Health Access Initiative (CHAI).
 The authors are:

 Clarke B. Cole, Researcher at the Access to Medicine Foundation